albrud199/Data_Analytics_PowerBI_Project/README.md

-# Power BI Beginner Project
+# Power BI Mini Project

 What I implement in this beginner project ->